nawrockie/ribosensor_wrapper/00README.txt

 This example runs the script on a sample file of 16 sequences.

-You can only run ribotyper on sequence files that are in directories to which you have write permission.
-So the first step is to copy the example sequence file into a new directory you have write permission to.
+One can run ribotyper only on sequence files that are in directories to which you have write permission.
+So, the first step is to copy the example sequence file into a new directory to which you have write permission.
 Move into that directory and copy the example file with this
 command:

 > cp $RIBOSENSORDIR/testfiles/example-16.fa ./